ttlAcademy/emails/README.md

 ## All Emails by Group

 Different types emails are listed.
 Some of them still is being built.
-We take into consider different email clients such as gmail, outlook, outlook365 and mobile email clients.
+We take into consideration different email clients such as gmail, outlook, outlook365 and mobile email clients.

 - ### Instructors